 Gold-panning in Fairbanks

 Alaska is a fantastic destination if you’re cruising with kids.
 Kids love the wildlife and adventurous activities that offer a great bonding experience.
-You can kayak, go whale-watching, embark on a bear hunt, zipline, mush husky dogs, and hike.
+You can kayak, go whale-watching, embark on a bear hunt, zipline, mush husky dogs, or hike up or down some of the state’s best trails.

 Other things kids will love include panning for gold, riding on steam trains, salmon cookouts, and if they’re very lucky, helicopter and seaplane rides.

-Alaska is educational, too.
-Park rangers come on board when you’re visiting parks like Glacier Bay, or natural wonders like the Hubbard Glacier, and provide fascinating information in kid-friendly language.
-For downtime on board, and to give parents a rest, all of Celebrity’s ships also have excellent kids’ clubs.
+Alaska is an educational experience, too.
+Park rangers often come on board when you’re visiting parks like Glacier Bay or natural wonders like the Hubbard Glacier, supplying fascinating information in kid-friendly language.
+To sweeten the deal, all of Celebrity’s ships also have excellent kids’ clubs to give parents some well-deserved downtime and rest on board.

 Denali National Park